kjwilder/lightsout/strategy.md

 P .
 P .
 P         P P .
 P P         .
 P P P .
 ```

-When a solution is obtained in Stage 1, it can be represented by a template.
-For example, the template for the solution obtained in Stage 1 of this section,
-"1 2 3 6 8 11 12 14 15 16 18 20 22 24", has the following template.
+The solution for our example, "1 2 3 6 8 11 12 14 15 16 18 20 22 24", also has
+the property that no button is pushed more than once and can be expressed by a
+template.
 ```
-Solution Template
    P P P . .
    P .
 P . .
    P P .
 P P
    P .
 P .
 P
    .
 P .
 P .
-(14 buttons pushed)
 ```

+Templates can be combined.
+Where two templates have the same value for a button,
+the button is pushed 0 or 2 times, which is equivalent to 0 times, or a '.'.
+If
+they have different values, exactly one of those is a push, and the result is a 'P'.

 Combining any of the three null templates with a solution template produces
-another solution template.
-Each of these solutions can be reduced to a solution
-with the fewest button presses, and the resulting solution with the fewest
+three additional solution templates.
+A resulting solution template with the
-button presses is the solution to the original game with the fewest moves.
+fewest number of 'P's is a minimal solution.

-This strategy is worked out for the State 1 solution..
-First, calculate the
+This process is worked out for the above example.
+Below is the original
+solution template and the three additional solution templates obtained by
-templates that result from combining the solution template with each of the
+combining the original solution template with the three null templates.
-null templates.
 ```
-  Original           Result 1           Result 2           Result 3
+  Original           + Template 1       + Template 2       + Template 3
   P P P . .          .
 P . .
 P          . .
 P . .
 P . .
 P .
   P .
 P . .          . . . .
 P          P .
 P . .          . . . .
 P
   P P .
 P P          P P .
 P P          . . . . .          . . . . .
   P .
 P .
 P          . . . . .
 P .
 P .
 P          . . . . .
   .
 P .
 P .
 P P P P P          P . . .
 P          . .
 P . .
- (14 pushes)        (12 pushes)        (8 pushes)         (4 pushes)
 ```
-One can easily verify that Result 3 solves the Stage 1 game with only four
-button pushes.
+The solution obtained by combining the original solution with Template 3 has
+only four button pushes and is the minimal solution.